Search

 PHILIPPINES, ISLAMIC STATE LINKS INVESTIGATED

 Police allege the attack was carried out by Sajid Akram, 50, and his 24-year-old son Naveed.
-Sajid was shot dead by police at the scene, while Naveed Akram was charged with 59 offences on Wednesday after waking from a coma, including murder and terror charges.
+Sajid was shot dead by police at the scene, while Naveed Akram was charged with 59 offences including murder and terror charges on Wednesday after waking from a coma.
+His case has been adjourned until April 2026, the court confirmed on Thursday.

 The centre-left Labor government has ruled out holding a Royal Commission, a high-level inquiry with judicial powers, into the shootings for now.